ZR6LSD/RTL-SDR/README.md

 My script compiles and installs all the needed software to use the Realtek RTL2832 based DVB dongles as a SDR receiver.
 It creates a systemd service file for the automatic startup and run at boot.

+My script works on both x86/x64bit and ARM based systems as it compiles from source.

 # Help improve the script

 If you would like to help me improve my scripts.
 Feel free to contact me zr6lsd@gmail.com